Your Virus and threat protection is managed by your organization

 4. Try turning on Windows Defender again.

-A corrupted system file could be causing the “Your Virus and threat protection is managed by your organization” error.
-Running a System File Checker (SFC) scan can help fix any corrupted files.
+A corrupted system file can also cause the “Your Virus and threat protection is managed by your organization” error.
+Try to run a System File Checker (SFC) scan to fix any corrupted or missing system files.

 1. Press the Win+X keys and select “Command Prompt (Admin)”.